ps-tuebingen-courses/pl1-lecture-notes/src/15-continuations-1/continuations-1.md

 every web program is basically forced to terminate after every request.
 This means that the Web developer must turn this application into three programs:

-  (a) The first program displays the first form.
+  1) The first program displays the first form.
-  (b) The second program consumes the form values from the first form, and generates the second form.
+  2) The second program consumes the form values from the first form, and generates the second form.
-  (c) The third program consumes the form values from the second form, computes the output, and generates the result.
+  3) The third program consumes the form values from the second form, computes the output, and generates the result.

 Because the value entered in the first form is needed by the third program to compute its output, this value must somehow be transmitted between from the first program to the third.
 This is typically done